cakephp/authentication/docs/en/migration-from-the-authcomponent.rst

 You can also pass the current request target URI as a query parameter using the ``queryParam`` option::

-   // In the getAuthenticationService() method of your Application class
+   // In the getAuthenticationService() method of your src/Application.php

    $service = new AuthenticationService();